A Distribution Certificate identifies your organization within a distribution provisioning profile and allows you to submit your app to the store.

 - Log in to Apple Developer.

-- Then click on 'Production', then the '+' button to add a new certificate.
+- Click on the '+' button to add a new certificate.

-- Select 'App Store and Ad Hoc' from the Production options, then click 'Continue'.
+- Select 'iOS Distribution (App Store and Ad Hoc)' from the Software options, then click 'Continue'.

 - Click 'Continue' again.